anacoustic zone, zone of silence (s) (noun)

 , bradyacusias (pl)

-An abnormal dullness or lack of hearing: "The doctor concluded that the bradyacusia which the patient was suffering was caused by a damaged nerve."
+An abnormal dullness or lack of hearing: Dr. Sneed concluded that the bradyacusia from which the patient was suffering was caused by a damaged nerve.

 diplacusis (s) (noun)